major/major.io/content/posts/2021/2021-01-24-which-stock-broker-should-you-use.md

 categories:
 - Blog Posts
 date: '2021-01-24'
-description: Not all stock brokerages are the same.
+summary: Not all stock brokerages are the same.
 Think about your requirements, shop around, and read the fine print.
 images:
 - images/2021-01-24-street-buildings.jpg